-- 201. Report the total value of all outgoing payments made to fulfil payments obligations in relation to (both cash-settled and deliverable) transactions cleared by CCPs in the reporting year.
-This amount should include all cash payments related to initial margin and default fund postings, variation margin calls, delivery, any other margin (eg margin add-ons), and settlement payments sent in the reporting year regardless of whether it is made for the reporting group's own account or on behalf of clients.
-The value of initial or variation margin posted in the form of securities (eg bonds or shares) should not be reported as a quarantee. - 202.
+- 199. Report the all such payments made througut the reporting year (i.e. this is a flow variable, not a stock variable).
+Report the total value of all outgoing payments made to fulfil payments obligations in relation to (both cash-settled and deliverable) transactions cleared by CCPs in the reporting year.
+This amount should include all cash payments related to initial margin and default fund postings, variation margin calls, delivery, any other margin (e.g. margin add-ons), and settlement payments sent in the reporting year regardless of whether it is made for the reporting group's own account or on behalf of clients.
+The value of initial or variation margin posted in the form of securities (e.g. bonds or shares) should not be reported as a guarantee. - 200.
 For example, assume that the reporting group initiates several derivative contracts for its own account and on behalf of its clients, which are all cleared through a CCP.
 At initiation, the reporting group makes payment to the CCP in the amount of 50 euros.
 As the market moves, the net value of the derivative contracts changes, which triggers variation margin (VM) calls.
-If the reporting group pays 3 euros in VM on day one, receives 5 euros in VM on day two, and receives a final settlement payment of 70 euros on day three, the reporting group shall report a total of 50+3=53 euros in outgoing payments. - 203.
+If the reporting group pays 3 euros in VM on day one, receives 5 euros in VM on day two, and receives a final settlement payment of 70 euros on day three, the reporting group shall report a total of 50+3=53 euros in outgoing payments. - 201.
 Settlement services comprise any payment made to the CCP.
 This includes payments made as a direct member of the CCP, as a provider of liquidity or other facilities to the CCP (including under repo arrangements), or as a provider of payment and settlement services on behalf of the CCP.
 Report all outgoing payments regardless of purpose, including, but not limited to, all margin postings, principal, fee and interest amounts.
-Report outgoing amounts regardless of whether the bank makes payments directly to the CCP (eg when both the CCP and the bank are members of the system used to settle payments) or if payment is made through a correspondent arrangement for the benefit of the CCP (eg when the bank or the CCP are not members of the system used to settle payment).
+Report outgoing amounts regardless of whether the bank makes payments directly to the CCP (e.g. when both the CCP and the bank are members of the system used to settle payments) or if payment is made through a correspondent arrangement for the benefit of the CCP (e.g. when the bank or the CCP are not members of the system used to settle payment).